ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </p>
 <div style="height: 20px;"></div>

-<h3>Visualization and Analysis</h3>
+<h3 align="center">Visualization and Analysis</h3>
 <div style="height: 20px;"></div>
 Next we will move to visualizing the data we have.
 Some processing has been omitted here and can be see nin my notebooks.

 I've opted for this project to use <code>matplotlib</code> and <code>seaborn</code>, tools which are sometimes portrayed as lacking in complexity or aesthetic quality.
 I wanted to develop graphs that still feel dynamic and engaging.
 I also employed lesser used matplotlib tools such as 3D graphs, tables and style sheets.

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>